Skip to main content

 4. Choose the remedy carefully

-Ask for the remedy that fits: refund, repair, replacement, price reduction or cancellation.
-Do not assume a full refund is always the only option.
+Request the remedy that fits your situation: refund, repair, replacement, price reduction or cancellation.
+Do not assume that a full refund is always the only option.

 See remedy wording

 I am requesting a refund of [Refund Amount].
-If you need to inspect the item first, please confirm the return process.
+If you need to inspect the item first, please confirm the return process and instructions.

 5. Set a practical response date

-Use a reasonable response deadline when the issue has already taken time.
-Keep the tone factual so the letter stays useful if you need to escalate.
+Set a reasonable response deadline if the issue has already taken time.
+Keep the tone factual so the letter remains useful if you need to escalate the matter.

 See deadline wording

-Please respond in writing by [Response Date] so that this refund request can be resolved clearly.
+Please respond in writing by [Response Date] so that this refund request can be resolved promptly and clearly.

 What Customer Service Notices First in a Refund Request